-We should celebrate singleness.
+We should honor singleness.
 Paul does!
-1 Cor 7:8, “To the unmarried and the widows I say that it is good for them to remain single, as I am.
+1 Cor 7:8, “To the unmarried and the widows I say that it is good for them to remain single, as I am.”
 Marriage is a good thing to desire.
 But the end of the Christian life is not to become married, have 2.5 kids and a white picket fence.
 The end of the Christian life is to reach the new heavens and new earth where human marriage will be no more.
 We should never treat single Christians as second-class Christians.
 In fact, single Christians are a living preview of what every Christian’s condition will be on that final day: not married to any human being, but part of the bride of Christ.

 We should cultivate strong friendships.
 Our culture has elevated romantic and sexual love to the exclusion of other forms of friendship and affection.
 But the church is a spiritual family that should be full of thick relationships where we know and are known, intimately.
 The waters of baptism are thicker than blood.
 It is, ultimately, in the church that we see the biblical vision for sexuality lived out as married and single believers alike walk in purity and faithfulness, seeking the world that is to come.